+'''

 postscript()

-For printing on PostScript printers, or creating PostScript graphics files.

 '''

-pdf() Produces a PDF file, which can also be included into PDF files.
+windows() For use on Windows quartz() For use on macOS postscrip t() For printing on PostScript printers, or creating PostScript graphics files. pdf() Produces a PDF file, which can also be included into PDF files. png() Produces a bitmap PNG file.
+(Not always available: see its help page.) jpeg() Produces a bitmap JPEG file, best used for image plots.

-'''

-png() Produces a bitmap PNG file.
 (Not always available: see its help page.)

-jpeg() Produces a bitmap JPEG file, best used for image plots.
-(Not always available: see its help page.)

-When you have finished with a device, be sure to terminate the device driver by issuing the command dev.off()
+When y command you have finished with a device, be sure to terminate the device driver by issuing the dev.off()